The FisherPoets Gathering Planning Committee

 Jon Broderick made the first phone calls in 1997 that resulted in the FisherPoets Gathering so he's been part of the organizing committee since the beginning corresponding with fisherpoets and press, building the schedule and managing the fisherpoets.org web site.
 A former school teacher, he's been a commercial salmon fisherman since the '70s and, with his family, runs a set net outfit in Bristol Bay each summer.

 Doreen Broderick likely didn't know what she was in for when she married a fisherman in 1980 but she's stickin' and stayin' from gillnetting in Southeastern Alaska to set netting in Bristol Bay.
 She's a school teacher and runs the Gearshack for the FisherPoets Gathering.

 Hobe Kytr knows more about the commercial fishing history of the Lower Columbia River than anyone else we know.
-A former educator at the Columbia River Maritime and director of the Ilwaco Heritage museums, he now works for Salmon For All, advocating for commercial fishing interests on the River.
+A former educator at the Columbia River Maritime and director of the Ilwaco Heritage museums, he long worked for Salmon For All, advocating for commercial fishing interests on the River.
 Hobe was instrumental in getting the U.S. Library of Congress to recognize the FisherPoets Gathering as a Local Legacy in 2000.

 Florence Sage, long active in the Astoria cultural scene and retired from the Social Sciences faculty at Clatsop Community College, has been on our organizing committee from the beginning.
 She's kept our books, managed public relations, scheduled program and written a lot of copy for us.

 Jay Speakman hosts the Story Circle at the FisherPoets Gathering and has been our venue coordinator on the committee for a decade.
 He's fished commercially in Maine and Alaska.
 He and his wife Diane own Sesame and Lilies, an interior design shop in Cannon Beach.